makerdao/community/governance/votes/Executive vote - April 16, 2021.md

 * Add contract "CLIPPER_MOM" - Contract that enables a "circuit breaker" for Liquidations 2.0 if the price of a collateral drops too severely.
 * Add contract "MCD_CLIP_LINK_A" - Contract containing the LINK-A auction module (with the parameters listed below).
 * Add contract "MCD_CLIP_CALC_LINK_A" - Contract preforming the LINK-A price calculator function.
-* Remove contract "MCD_FLIP_LINK_A" - Previous contract setting the LINK-A liquidation parameters.
+* Remove contract "MCD_FLIP_LINK_A" - The previous contract setting the LINK-A liquidation parameters.

 Contract addresses and updates may be found in the [Collateral Onboarding Updates Rocket.Chat Channel](https://chat.makerdao.com/channel/collateral-onboarding-updates-ext).